 - The survey found that 56% of Americans more concerned about retirement today compared to a year ago.
 Main concerns include fear that the Social Security trust fund will dry up before or during retirement (which 56% believe) as well as outliving savings during retirement (which 49% believe is likely).

-- 40% of are now concerned they won’t be able to retire at all.
+- 40% of workers are now concerned they won’t be able to retire at all.

 - Over half of respondents believe their quality of life with suffer after claiming Social Security retirement benefits.

 - 67% of working people plan to continue working in retirement.

 - One in three saved $0 for retirement in the last year.
 Women saved even less than men; 37% of women saved $0, and 50% saved under $500.